-- ensuring that members of the governing team, the head teacher and staff understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the DSL; - teaching pupils how to keep safe and recognise behaviour that is unacceptable; - identifying and making provision for any pupil that has been subject to, or is at risk of, abuse, neglect, or exploitation; - creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children; - ensuring that the head teacher and any new staff and volunteers are only appointed when all the appropriate checks have been satisfactorily completed.
+- ensuring that members of the governing team, the headteacher and staff understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse, and know to refer concerns to the DSL; - teaching pupils how to keep safe and recognise behaviour that is unacceptable; - identifying and making provision for any pupil that has been subject to, or is at risk of, abuse, neglect, or exploitation; - creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children; - ensuring that the headteacher and any new staff and volunteers are only appointed when all the appropriate checks have been satisfactorily completed.

 The Senior DSL is Mrs J Powdrill.
-In the absence of the DSL, child protection matters will be dealt with by the deputy DSL's, Miss C Peplow or Miss S Murray.
+In the absence of the DSL, child protection matters will be dealt with by the deputy DSLs, Ms C Peplow, Ms S Murray & Mrs K Temple.

-The Appointed Teacher for Looked after children/virtual School: Mrs J Powdrill

-The Appointed Teacher for SEND: Mrs K Temple

-The Designated Lead(s) for Anti- Bullying: Mrs J Powdrill/Mr G Nisbet

-The Designated Link Governor for Safeguarding: Mrs C Keyte

-The Designated Link Governor for Anti- Bullying: Mrs C Keyte

-The Designated link Governor for Looked after Children (Child in Care): Mrs C Keyte devices: Mrs C Keyte

-The Nominated Governor for effective filtering and monitoring of IT and school

-The name of the school lead for pupils' mental health and wellbeing is: Miss S Murray Other Pastoral Members who take responsibility for safeguarding:

-Mrs E Larkin Head of Year 7

-Mrs G Jeffrey's Head of Year 8

-Mr L Gilhooly Head of Year 9

-Mr A Evans Head of Year 10

-Mr P Aplin Head of Year 11
+The Appointed Teacher for Looked after children/virtual School: Mrs J Powdrill The Appointed Teacher for SEND: Mrs K Temple The Designated Lead(s) for Anti- Bullying: Mrs J Powdrill The Designated Link Governor for Safeguarding: Mrs C Keyte The Senior Mental Health and Wellbeing Lead for pupils: Ms S Murray The Designated Link Governor for Anti- Bullying: Mrs C Keyte The Designated Link Governor for Looked after Children (Child in Care): Mrs C Keyte The Nominated Governor for effective filtering and monitoring of IT and school devices: Mrs C Keyte Other Pastoral Members who take responsibility for safeguarding:

+Year 7: Mr A Evans & Miss T JonesYear 8: Mrs E LarkinDSL trainedYear 9: Mrs G Jeffrey'sDSL trainedYear 10: Mr L GilhoolyDSL trainedYear 11: Mr P AplinDSL trainedYear 12/13: Mrs C BrightonDSL trainedYear 12/13 Ms F CracknellDSL trained

+Attendance Manager: Mrs S Kelly-Smith

-Early Help Lead/s:
+Early Help Lead/s: Ms C Peplow